OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class01-ProjectsAndProjectGroups.md

 ## Module 3: Projects (Part 1, Deployments)
 ### Class 1: Projects and Project Groups

-Welcome to module 3, class 1 of the Octopus Deploy Fundamentals training course.
+Welcome to module 3, class 1 of this Octopus Deploy Fundamentals training course.

 In this module we'll explain how to deploy the package we published in module 2, to the infrastructure we configured in module 1.